frontenddogma/web-development-glossary/manuscript/t.md

 : In web development, either the start or end tag of an HTML element, like `<p>`, a paragraph’s start tag, or `</ul>`, an unordered list’s end tag.
 Not to be confused with an element.

 Tag Management System
 : A software designed to help manage the lifecycle of e-marketing tags (sometimes referred to as tracking pixels or web beacons), which are used to integrate third-party software into digital properties.
-Tag management systems replace marketing tags with a single container tag and subsequently prioritize and "fire" individual tags as appropriate based on business rules, navigation events and known data.[2]
+Tag management systems replace marketing tags with a single container tag and subsequently prioritize and “fire” individual tags as appropriate based on business rules, navigation events and known data.[2]
 Typical functionality includes testing environment (sandboxing), audit trail and version control, ability to A/B test different solutions, tag deduplication, and role-based access to data.&nbsp;[†](#w-tms)

 Tagging
 : → Folksonomy